-ŚTATE OF NEW JERSEY COUNTY OF MIDDLESEX) I CERTIFY that on MAY 14, 2007 John MATERA personally came before me and this personal acknowledged under oath, to my satisfaction, that: this person is the Secretary of Clearbrook Oxford Village Condominium Association No. 14, a nonprofit corporation of the State of New Jersey, named in this document; this person signed this document as attesting witness for the proper corporation officer who is Donald & Kusson, the President of the corporation; this person knows the proper corporate seal of the corporation and the proper corporate seal was affixed; (d) this document was signed and delivered by the corporation as its voluntary act and deed by virtue of authority from its Board of Directors; this person signed this acknowledgment to attest to the truth of these facts; and (e) this Amendment was approved in accordance with the provisions of the By-Laws.
-Signed and sworn to me on 2007
+STATE OF NEW JERSEY)) ss: COUNTY OF MIDDLESEX) I CERTIFY that on, 2012 personally came before me and this personal acknowledged under oath, to my satisfaction, that: (a) this person is the Secretary of Clearbrook Pickwick Village Condominium Association No. 15, a nonprofit corporation of the State of New Jersey, named in this document (b) this person signed this document as attesting witness for the proper corporation officer who is, the President of the corporation; (c) this person knows the proper corporate seal of the corporation and the proper corporate seal was affixed; (d) this document was signed and delivered by the corporation as its voluntary act and deed by virtue of authority from its Board of Directors; (e) this person signed this acknowledgment to attest to the truth of these facts; and (f) this Resolution was duly introduced and was thereafter adopted at a regular scheduled meeting of the Board of Directors, at which a quorum was present, by vote of the members of the Board of Directors eligible to vote on this matter. , Secretary Signed and sworn to me on, 2012 turn To:

-Record & Return To:

-J. David Ramsey, Esq.
-Ramsey Berman, P.C.
+Record & Return To: J. David Ramsey, Esq.
+Becker & Poliakoff, LLP 67 Park Place East

-P. O. Box 2249

-Morristown, NJ 07962-2249
+Morristown, NJ 0796